David Wright: 2009

-Wright hit the first Mets home run in Citi Field history on Monday, April 13, 2009, Citi Field's Opening Day.
-The three-run home run was hit off San Diego Padres pitcher Walter Silva in the 5th inning.
+On April 13, 2009, Wright hit the first Mets home run in Citi Field history on Opening Day.
+The three-run homer was hit off San Diego Padres pitcher Walter Silva in the 5th inning.

 In mid-August, when 10 Mets players were on the disabled list, Wright was added to the list after sustaining an injury on August 15.
 Wright suffered a concussion when he was hit in the head with a 93 mi/h fastball by San Francisco Giants pitcher Matt Cain.
 He was admitted to the Hospital for Special Surgery, where he underwent a precautionary CT scan, which turned out negative.
-The following day he left the hospital diagnosed with post-concussion symptoms.
+The following day, he left the hospital diagnosed with post-concussion symptoms.
 He was then placed on the disabled list for the first time in his career.

-Despite the injury to Wright, Mets General Manager Omar Minaya stated that there were no plans to shut him down for the remainder of the season.
+Despite the injury to Wright, General Manager Omar Minaya stated that there were no plans to shut him down for the remainder of the season.
 In fact, Wright was activated from the disabled list on September 1 and started at third base against the Colorado Rockies that evening.
 In that game, Wright wore a new style of batting helmet (the Rawlings S100).
 He abandoned that helmet after wearing it in that one game.
 Wright explained that he found the helmet uncomfortable.
 "It's the last thing I need to be worrying about in the box is trying to shove it on my head.
 So I wanted to go back to the old one and just wait to see if there's going to be any adjustments made."
 Wright experienced a decline in production after a potent campaign in 2008.
 His home run total dropped to 10, while his RBI total fell to 72, after hitting 33 home runs and 124 RBIs the previous season.